 - Research availability: Make sure your domain name is available on social media platforms to maintain brand consistency across all channels.

-Side note: if you don’t have a name picked out for your venture yet, you’ll need to wait to reserve your domain name.
+Side note: if you don’t have a name picked out for your firm yet, you’ll need to wait to reserve your domain name.
 Skip down to the branding section then head back here once you’ve locked in a name.

 Website Design and UX/UI